Two Digital Experience Optimization Frameworks To Ensure Success

 Take this fictitious wireless company for example: The top priority is to increase online wireless device revenue by 5%, year-over-year (YOY).
 By clearly stating this is the number one priority of the DXO program, it gives business units that want to run experiments a goal to focus on.
 And by listing out exactly which metrics, audiences, and pages are approved, it gives everyone just enough leash to experiment freely while also holding them accountable.

-example of a framework for a wireless company
+example framework for wireless company

 By developing and operationalizing the digital experience optimization framework above, you should start to see more test ideas make their way through to the program.
 By reframing criteria, stakeholders should now have more creative, high-quality ideas for testing.